 Your humble servant has often sensed unexplainable presences when alone in deep forests, high mountains, dark caves, and open deserts where human influence is absent.
 These irrational feelings may spring from an overactive imagination, or perhaps the gentle ministrations of a butter-fingered baby-sitter when I was small, but I’m not alone in my perceptions because humans in all parts of the world have felt similarly about certain places on the earth such as hills, groves, and caves since before recorded history.
 What about you?

-The peoples occupying the heavily-forested islands of Japan have, since ancient times, believed that spirits reside in trees, hills, rocks, rivers and of course the ground.
-Indeed, Japan’s indigenous religion, called Shinto, which can be translated as “The Path of the Gods,” is a vague belief system based almost entirely on this amorphous perception.
+Likewise, the peoples occupying the heavily-forested islands of Japan have, since ancient times, believed that spirits reside in trees, hills, rocks, rivers and of course the ground.
+Indeed, Japan’s indigenous religion, called Shinto, which can be translated as “The Path of the Gods,” is a vague belief system lacking the systematic doctrine of most religions, being based almost entirely on this amorphous perception.
 It is no coincidence that Shinto has heavily influenced Japanese architecture and carpentry traditions.

 If one believes that supernatural beings reside in trees, groves, mountains, water and even rocks, it’s not a stretch to believe that some of those beings, or spirits, are naughty and some are nice.
 Besides, the bad things that happen to us can’t all be blamed on Fortuna, right?

-Since we cannot see these beings or spirits, and they don’t give a rodent’s ruddy fundament about what judges and lawyers do and say, how can we protect ourselves from their naughty tendencies, especially when human activities might evoke their ire?
+Since most people can neither see nor readily converse with these beings or spirits that don’t give a rodent’s ruddy fundament about what judges and lawyers do and say, how can we protect ourselves from their naughty tendencies, especially when human activities evoke their ire?

-What human activities piss-off vengeful supernatural beings in nature?
-Loud music?
-Social injustice?
+Indeed, it may be productive to consider what human activities piss-off vengeful supernatural beings in nature.
+Loud music, perhaps?
+Racism against pixies?
 Wearing socks with sandals?
 Nah, none of those.
 In the case of Japan it has been traditionally held that clearing and grubbing trees and vegetation and excavating soil for construction projects is asking for trouble from the supernatural beings that call such places home.
-Accidents, injuries and even deaths during construction work are believed to be a direct result of such activities, and the malevolent effects of PO’d spirits can make entire buildings dangerous, unhealthy and unlucky places.
+Accidents, injuries and even deaths during construction work are believed to be a direct result of such activities, and the malevolent effects of PO’d spirits can make entire buildings dangerous, unhealthy and unlucky places both short-term and over the entire life of the building.

-So how does one keep possibly dangerous spirits happy?
+So how does one keep potentially dangerous spirits happy?
 A traditional approach is a ceremony called the Jichinsai.

 The name of this common ceremony is pronounced jee/cheen/sah/ee, and is written 地鎮祭 in Chinese characters as used in Japan.

-The first character 地 means ground or earth.
+The first character 地, pronounced “Ji” or “Chi,” means ground or earth.
 The second character means “weight” as in “paper weight,” but it also means to “suppress” or “calm.”
 The last character is pronounced “sai” and can also be read “matsuri,” meaning ceremony or festival.
+One practical translation of this ceremony is “Earth-calming ceremony.”

 I think I participated in my first Jichinsai in Japan in 1987.
-I have since attended many in Japan and even a couple in the United States.
+I have since attended many in Japan and even a couple more since then in the United States.

 I like to think of the Jinchinsai as a ceremony to keep mischievous pixies sleepy and to hide the building and workers from Murphy’s attentions.